Island Peak Climbing

 Island Peak climbing combine with Everest base camp trek is a challenging itinerary specially designed for adventure trekkers.
 The itinerary covers perhaps the most highlighted scenery of high passes of the Khumbu region.

-Kalapatthar known as mountain black stone is a little peak and famous hill station to observe Mount Everest and many other tallest mountains.
-Along the trek, you can see the tallest mountains, the high mountain villages, brilliant landscapes and some of the oldest Buddhist monasteries.
+Hike Kalapatthar known as mountain black stone is a little peak and famous hill station to observe Mount Everest and many other tallest mountains.
+While on climbing, you can see the tallest mountains, the high mountain villages, brilliant landscapes and some of the oldest Buddhist monasteries.

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
 Our representative will give you information about further programs.

 After breakfast the day will start to our guided trip to cultural world heritage sites in Kathmandu valley; including visits to the pilgrimage sites of Hindus Pashupatinath temple, the world biggest Bouddhanath Stupa, visit Swoyambhunath Stupa also known as monkey temple and historical Kathmandu Durbar Square with temple, unique architectures and Kumari (living goddess) in central Kathmandu .
 Evening pre-trip discussion and introduce with our fellow trekking staff for your adventure trip.